Ruach/ruach.github.io/_posts/2021-05-29-O3-CPU-rename.markdown

 166                 "function_return" : self.function_return
 167             }
 ```
-For macroop definition, when .serialize_before or .serialize_after keyword is found
+For macroop definition,
+when .serialize_before or .serialize_after keyword is found in their definition,
-in the definition, the GEM5 parser invokes the self.serializeBefore and self.serializeAfter
+the GEM5 parser invokes the self.serializeBefore and self.serializeAfter function respectively
-function respectively to set the serialize_before and serialize_after memeber field as true.
+to set the serialize_before and serialize_after memeber field as true.

 ```cpp
 205         def getDefinition(self, env):